awsdocs/aws-opsworks-user-guide/doc_source/registered-instances-register-registering-register.md

 1. On the **Choose an Instance Type** page, specify whether you want to register an Amazon EC2 or an on\-premises instance:
    + If you are registering an Amazon EC2 instance, choose **Next: Select Instances**\.
-   + If you are registering an on\-premises instance, choose **Next:Install AWS CLI**, and then go to Step 5\.
+   + If you are registering an on\-premises instance, choose **Next: Install AWS CLI**, and then go to Step 5\.

 1. If you are registering an Amazon EC2 instance, open the **Select Instances** page to select the instance to register\.
 AWS OpsWorks Stacks collects the information needed to build the command\.
 When you are finished, choose **Next:Install AWS CLI**\.

-1. The instance on which you plan to run `register` must have a current version of the AWS CLI\.
-To install or update the AWS CLI, the installation wizard page provides links to installation and configuration instructions\.
-After you have verified the CLI installation, specify whether you are running the command from the instance to be registered or from a separate workstation\. and then choose **Next: Register Instances**\.
+1. The instance on which you plan to run `register` must be running version 1\.16\.180 of the AWS CLI or newer\.
+To install or update the AWS CLI, the registration wizard page provides links to installation and configuration instructions\.
+After you have verified the AWS CLI installation, choose whether you are running the command from the instance to be registered or from a separate workstation, and then choose **Next: Register Instances**\.

 1. The **Register Instances** page displays a template for a `register` command string that incorporates your selected options\.
 For example, if you are registering an Amazon EC2 instance from a separate workstation, the default template resembles the following\.